sdatspun2/deprecation-header/README.md

 ## Making Contributions

-If you want to submit a pull request against a draft, modify `draft.md` only.
+If you want to submit a pull request against the draft, modify `draft.md` only.
 We use [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) to verify the content and generate txt and xml.

 ```
 kramdown-rfc2629 draft.md